crosswalk-project/crosswalk-website/documentation/01-Getting_Started.md

 This tutorial will get you up and running with Crosswalk as quickly as possible.

-Note that the tutorial uses the latest stable versions of Crosswalk: newer versions may not work as explained below (for example, the structure of the Crosswalk Android download file may be different).
+Note that the tutorial uses the latest stable version of Crosswalk for Android: newer versions may not work as explained below (for example, the structure of the Crosswalk Android download file may be different).

+For Tizen, a [canary](#documentation/downloads/Release-channels) version is used (there are no stable or beta downloads for Tizen).

 **This tutorial explains how to:**